maryharges/google_drive_copier/README.md

 If using the source file ID or destination file ID in the cli, you must also supply assessment first, if neither are supplied you can omit assessments and it will run all assessments by default, generating a destination ID supplied in the output of assessment 3.

-if no cli options are specified all assessments will be run in order against the default `parent_file_id`
+if no cli options are specified all assessments will be run in order against the default `parent_file_id` from the assessment instructions.

 To run all assessments in order: